 Next, she starts bringing the racquet up, with the first move, to the trophy position.

 This is one aspect of her tennis serve that this player could improve.
 I like to look at when the ball is released where the racquet is, now her racquet is pretty low.
 Generally, a low take back sometimes makes it harder to get on top of the ball and really crush it.

 The tip of her racquet starts pointing back towards the back fence with the strings pointing towards the side.
-We would like to keep tip of the racquet pointing to the side fence more.
-Pointing the tip of the racquet towards the back fence will throw off her trophy position.
+I would recommend her to keep the tip of the racquet pointing to the side fence more.
+This is because pointing the tip of the racquet towards the back fence will throw off her trophy position.